tetrao-eu/template-site/README.md

     git clone https://github.com/tetrao-eu/template-site.git

-Thee following commands are written for a GNU/Linux environment (**Debian**, if you want to know).
+The following commands are written for a GNU/Linux environment (**Debian**, if you want to know).
 So please adapt it to your system if it is necessary.
 Also they are running supposing that you are locating inside the folder `template-site`, the root of this project.